syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Forms.md

 document.Close()

 {% endhighlight %}
+{% endtabs %}
 ### Adding List box field

 A scrollable List Box contains several text items, one or more of that can be selected as the field value.
 PdfListBoxField is used to create the ListBox field in PDF forms.

+{% tabs %}

-{% highlight c# %}
+{% highlight C# %}

 //Creates a new PDF document.